 Service Member Benefits

-In acknowledgement of your service to our country, there are special benefits and repayment options for your student loans available from the U.S. Department of Education and the U.S. Department of Defense.
-Contact your student loan servicer for additional information on these options, including eligibility information and what documentation you should provide to receive the benefit.
+In acknowledgement of your service to our country, there are special benefits and repayment options for your student loans.
+Contact us for additional information on these options, including eligibility information and what documentation you should provide to receive the benefit.

 |Public Service Loan Forgiveness||You may qualify for forgiveness of the remaining balance of your Direct Loans when you’ve made 120 qualifying payments after October 1, 2007, while employed in public service, including military service.|